Visit Uluru: Australia’s Natural Wonder

 I decided to visit Uluru long before I ever went backpacking Australia.

-I remember flicking through pages of an encyclopedia when I was little and being transfixed by the image of this gigantic rock.
+I remember flicking through the pages of an encyclopedia when I was little and being transfixed by the image of this gigantic rock.
 That might have been the moment my obsession with going to Australia manifested itself in my pre-pubescent brain.

 Uluru itself is an incredible sight.
 It looks completely out of place in the middle of the outback.
 It’s as if someone has just placed it there as a bit of fun!
 The likeness to the images on pictures was that uncanny, I wanted to walk around the back to check it wasn’t some kind of illusion!